harshad2464/rabbitmq_massanger/README.md

 # rabbitmq_massanger
+# install rabbitmq locally:
+  - download rabbitmq file and install it
+  - after installtion create queue for messages.

 # Client script:
-  - when a run client.py file ten start pushing status to rabbitmq.
+  - when a run client.py file then start pushing status to rabbitmq queue.

 # Server script:
   - when a run server.py file then start comsuming messages from rabbitmq and storing in mongodb database.